Hang up, do not send money: Local law enforcement warns of scams where callers impersonate the police

 photo by: AdobeStock photo

-Douglas County residents have been reporting a variety of scams to law enforcement where the scammers have been using those same law enforcement agencies as pawns to try to swindle money from people.
+Douglas County residents have been reporting a variety of scams to law enforcement in which the scammers have been posing as those same law enforcement agencies to try to swindle money from people.

-On Thursday, the Lawrence Police Department warned the public on social media that residents had received calls from officers in the department who were asking residents for money for various reasons.
-The scammers used Lawrence police officers’ real names when making requests for money.
+On Thursday, the Lawrence Police Department warned the public on social media that residents had received calls from people claiming to be officers who were asking for money for various reasons.
+The scammers used Lawrence police officers’ real names.

-The department advised that it never calls residents asking for money over the phone regarding legal matters.
-If residents do receive a call that seems suspicious or from an officer requesting money, the department asks residents to write down the caller ID if possible and to call Douglas County dispatch at 785-843-0250 and report the call.
-The department emphasized that people scheduled never send money.
+The department advised that it never calls residents asking for money regarding legal matters.
+If residents do receive a call in which someone claiming to be an officer requests money, or any other suspicious call, the department asks residents to write down the caller ID if possible and to call Douglas County dispatch at 785-843-0250 and report the call.
+The department emphasized that people should never send money.

-Scammers are also using mail and email to target residents claiming to be from the federal government.
-The sheriff’s office shared a document a resident received that appeared to be a federally issued document alleging that the person missed federal jury duty however, at the bottom of the document the scammers demanded money to be paid through online money transfer methods like Zelle or Apple pay.
+Scammers aren’t just targeting people by phone, either.
+The sheriff’s office has made posts about scams conducted by mail and email where the senders claim to be from the federal government.
+The sheriff’s office shared a document that a community member had received — it was made to look like a federally issued document alleging that the person missed federal jury duty.
+At the bottom of the document, the scammers demanded payment through an online money transfer app like Zelle or Apple Pay.

-One Douglas County resident fell victim to this type of scam recently and paid $1,000 before realizing what was happening, said George Diepenbrock, spokesperson for the office.
-He said that many of these scams are being conducted by people outside of the U.S. which makes recovering any money lost much more difficult.
+One Douglas County resident fell victim to this type of scam recently and paid $1,000 before realizing what was happening, said George Diepenbrock, spokesperson for the sheriff’s office.
+He said that many of these scams are being conducted by people outside of the U.S., which makes recovering any stolen money much more difficult.

 “They are set up to prey on people’s good nature, especially at fulfilling their civic duties, like jury duty.
 If you are not as familiar with the legal system, it can rattle you and you likely are willing to do anything to make things right in that moment,” Diepenbrock said.